Buy Tickets

 As institutions sustaining ourselves largely with public funding, and therefore held in the public trust, we have a responsibility to ensure that our artistic work exceptionally and boldly engages in the concerns and complexities of our often under-represented communities.
 This means supporting the vision of leaders who are a part of these communities and naturally serve with this at heart.

-The Shared Leadership Roles
+Current Leadership Roles

 In the Press